Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Flying chips or dust
+- Flying chips, dust, or core material

 2–3 Minute Talk Script